Interview with Jan Henry, Graduate, French Language Diploma

 I started the program in 1988 in order to continue French studies that had begun in Bermuda.
 I returned to the program in 2016 in order to improve my fluency following several holidays in France.

-What do you/did you enjoy most about the experience?
+What did you enjoy most about the experience?

 I’m interested in languages, in particular French, and I have discovered that I learn the most in structured settings such as French Language Diploma Program (FLDP).
 I thoroughly enjoy the balance of written assignments and conversation.